-

 Jurgis Kubilius (b.
 1998) is a Lithuanian multidisciplinary composer whose creative practice embodies the Hermes archetype: a mediator bridging conceptuality and experientiality, infused with paradoxes and humour.
 His work consistently explores contradictions and multi-layered meanings, synthesising diverse and seemingly incompatible elements into cohesive artistic experiences.

-Jurgis studied at the Lithuanian Academy of Music and Theatre with Professors Vaclovas Augustinas and Mārtiņš Viļums.
-He is currently pursuing his studies at the Conservatorium van Amsterdam with Richard Ayres and Maya Verlaak.
+He studied composition at the Lithuanian Academy of Music and Theatre with Professors Vaclovas Augustinas and Mārtiņš Viļums (2017–2021) and completed his Master’s studies cum laude at the Conservatorium van Amsterdam with Richard Ayres and Maya Verlaak (2023–2025).

 His most recent projects include the interdisciplinary composition Ant00n-2.0, premiered at the Bruckner Casco Festival at the Muziekgebouw aan ’t IJ, and nominated among the TOP15 compositions of 2024 by the Lithuanian Composers’ Union; his documentary fantasy Balso žinutės Sofijai (Voice Messages to Sofija), touring Lithuania in 2025, commemorates the 150th birth anniversary of Lithuanian composer and artist Mikalojus Konstantinas Čiurlionis.